panda3d/panda3d-docs/programming/texturing/texture-wrap-modes.rst

-This is a particularly common error with a texture that is painted as an alpha cutout, where there is an image with a fully transparent background: you will often see an thin, barely-visible edge floating along the top (for instance) of the polygon.
+This is a particularly common error with a texture that is painted as an alpha cutout, where there is an image with a fully transparent background: you will often see a thin, barely-visible edge floating along the top (for instance) of the polygon.
 This edge is actually the bottom edge of the texture bleeding onto the top, because the designer specified ``WM_repeat`` instead of the correct mode, ``WM_clamp``.